Rojta/rnc-blog-posts/join-the-team.md

 - Applications are done through Discord tickets.
 When you click on the **Apply** button, a new ticket will be created, visible to only you & Senior Admins *(and higher)*.
 - The ticket will include a set of questions for you to answer.
 Copy & paste, then answer each question individually *(you will not be able to do all at once due to Discord's message length limits)*.
-- Make sure you follow the [question format](https://i.imgur.com/Vye7HF8.png) so it's readable for the reviewing admins.
+- Make sure you follow the question format so it's readable for the reviewing admins.
 - You must answer **ALL** questions for your application to be considered submitted.
 You may go back and edit your answers at any time, just let us know about it in the ticket *(without pinging us)*.
 - It may take up to **7 days** to receive an answer to the application. **Do NOT ping any admins regarding your staff application unless it's been more than 7 days without an answer - otherwise your application may be denied instantly.**
 - If your initial application was not satisfactory, you may be asked **additional questions** to answer.

 ## Requirements

-- ‼️ **You MUST have the ability to record your gameplay.
+- **You MUST have the ability to record your gameplay.
 Even better if you have Instant Replay.
-Do not bother applying if you cannot do either of those as this is the one and only requirement we make NO EXCEPTIONS for!** ‼️
+Do not bother applying if you cannot do either of those as this is the one and only requirement we make NO EXCEPTIONS for!** ️
 - Be an **active** player on Race 'N' Chase.
 - Have at least **30 hours** of ingame play time - *exceptions may be made based on your understanding of the server & previous experience!*
 - Have a relatively clean admin record.